Platform9-Community/sa-automation/monitoring/node-svc-checker/README.md

 ```
 $ make
-Run one of the following targets: generate_values, template, install, upgrade uninstall, list
+Run one of the following targets: generate_values, template, install, upgrade, uninstall, list
 ```

 Export your `KUBECONFIG` environment variable to point to the path of the target cluster's local kubeconfig file.